SpyrexDE/PlexusBackground/README.md

 # PlexusBackground
-Just drag the scene in another scene.
+Just drag the scene into another scene.